pkipsy/news-lens/News-Scraping/README.md

 ### Beautiful Soup: All Sides Headline Crawler
 This Beautiful Soup spider was designed to crawl the All Sides website to extract information about the last two years of headline roundups.
 For every roundup, it harvests the All Sides' headline and short summary, as well as information about the linked articles, including - their source, source's bias, source's headline, and url.
+The scrape detailed in the notebook pulled ~3,500 news links.

 ### NewsPlease: Article Extraction
 Uses the open source Python library, NewsPlease, to extract information from articles harvested by the Beautiful Soup crawler.